Azure/azure-service-operator/v2/tools/generator/internal/conversions/README.md

         }
 ```

 Within our loop we create a copy of the item variable, to avoid aliasing between loops.
-We know for our sample case that an alias isn't necessary - but we don't know generally know what an conversions might do, so this is a safety precaution.
+We know for our sample case that an alias isn't necessary - but we don't know generally know what conversions might do, so this is a safety precaution.

 ``` go
         avoidAliasing := astbuilder.ShortDeclaration(itemId, dst.NewIdent(itemId))